Buying Guides

 Product Overview

-Kruve has four models of coffee sifters: the Sifter Base, Sifter Plus – Bean, Sifter Plus – Grind, and Sifter Max.
+Kruve offers four models of its coffee sifters: the Sifter Base, Sifter Plus – Bean, Sifter Plus – Grind, and Sifter Max.

 The Sifter Plus – Bean comes with filters with wider holes that allow whole beans to pass through.
 The Sifter Max includes both grind and bean filters.
 The difference between the Base and the Sifter Plus – Grind is that the plus comes with ten more filters on top of the five included with the base model.